techfolios/techfolios.github.io/docs/user-guide/quickstart.md

 ## Configure essays

 Once understand how to create add a new project to your portfolio and unpublish the template projects, then you also understand how to create a new essay and unpublish existing essays.

+### Create a new essay

 The process for creating a new essay is almost exactly the same:

   1. Navigate to an existing essay file, and press the "copy" icon to make a copy of the raw contents.
   2. In the `essays/` directory, create a new file.